grab/engineering-blog/_posts/2016-10-20-zero-downtime-migration.md

 We identified 2 ways to solve this.

 The first was to implement service discovery into our gRPC setup, either by Zookeeper or etcd for client side load balancing.
-The second, which we adopted and deem the easier way albeit more hackish, was to have a script slowly restart all the Go instances every time there was an ASG scaling event on the Rails Clone cluster to force a redistribution of connections.
+The second, which we adopted and deemed the easier way albeit more hackish, was to have a script slowly restart all the Go instances every time there was an ASG scaling event on the Rails Clone cluster to force a redistribution of connections.
 It may seem unwieldy, but it got the job done without distracting our team further.

 Grab API team then discovered that the gRPC RubyGem we were using in our Rails clone server had a memory leak issue.
 It required us to create a rake task to periodically restart the instances when memory usage reached a certain threshold.
 Our engineers went through the RubyGem's C++ code and submitted a pull request to get it fixed.